unrealwork/atsd-use-cases/research/paris-accords/README.md

 in their production](https://climateactiontracker.org/countries/china.html)
 for up to ten years in the future.

-So, is the position of America as a green leader truly in jeopardy?
+Is the position of America as a green leader truly in jeopardy?
 Have the last decades of climate change action produced the desired results?
 And perhaps most importantly, what does the data show?